withings/mamenoki/README.md

     $ cargo build --release  # actual build

+## Tests

+You can run all the tests locally or in a CI environment with:

+    $ docker compose -f docker-compose-cicd.yml run all_tests

+You can continuously run all the tests during the development (they will be re-run at every change) with:

+    $ docker compose up

 ## Usage examples

 You can see an usage example of this library in `example/connection_and_request.rs`.
-You can run that code with
+You can run this code with

-    $ docker compose up
-    $ cargo run --example connection_and_request

-## Tests

-You can run the tests during the development with

-    $ docker compose up
+    $ docker compose -f docker-compose-cicd.yml run usage_example
-    $ cargo test